vladpi/yappa/README.md

 - installing grpcio on Apple M1: installing with anaconda may help.
 Also look at [stackoverflow](https://stackoverflow.com/questions/66640705/how-can-i-install-grpcio-on-an-apple-m1-silicon-laptop)
-- Versions of python 3.7 support yappa up to 0.3.12.
+- versions of python 3.7 support yappa up to 0.3.12.
 You should use python 3.8 and above for new versions of yappa.

 ## Acknowledgements